ebanner/TextEditorTournament/README.md

 Load up a Challenge
 ===================

-Issue the &lt;load | send | submit&gt; command from the Manager's prompt with a legal challenge.
+Issue the **load** command from the Manager's prompt with a legal challenge.

 Start the challenge
 ===================